rubenweijers/Computer-Vision-3D-Reconstruction/README.md

 ## Control
 ```
-G - to generate the new chunk of world
+G - to visualize new voxel array
 ESC - to exit the program
 ```